-The Group strives to reduce production cost by means of the constant improvement of production processes.
-In 2019 Latvijas balzams continued the LEAN project that has showed immediate results in bottling area efficiency.

-In addition, we work on the elimination of costs that are not adding value or reallocating resources to deliver optimum returns by centralisation of all Group back-office functions, roll-out of robotics process automatisation projects, as well as logistics and warehousing.
+ves to reduce production cost by means of the constant of production processes.
+In 2019 Latvijas balzams continued ect that has showed immediate results in bottling area e work on the elimination of costs that are not adding value resources to deliver optimum returns by centralisation of -office functions, roll-out of robotics process automatisation ell as logistics and warehousing.

-We have ensured tender processes in order to secure clear and transparent supply chain across all our activities.
-Alongside regular procurement revisions, our tendering committee is continuously working to make sure companies accumulate information on the purchase, centralisation of purchases to provide incremental efficiencies and helping to facilitate a competitive market.
+red tender processes in order to secure clear and transparent cross all our activities.
+Alongside regular procurement tendering committee is continuously working to make sure cumulate information on the purchase, centralisation of rovide incremental efficiencies and helping to facilitate a arket.